 - Proximity to a fire station and fire hydrant

-Other factors, like whether you have a hot tub, could also increase your rates due to higher liability risks.
+Other factors, like whether you have a pool or trampoline, could also increase your rates due to higher liability risks.
 Insurers usually charge higher rates for condos located in areas prone to natural disasters such as hurricanes and wildfires.

 How can I save on condo insurance?

 Requesting quotes from several financially strong insurers could help you find the best coverage for your budget and needs.
-As part of this process be sure to ask about potential savings strategies such as:
+As part of this process, you could save money by:

-- Available discounts – Many discounts vary from insurer to insurer based on age, loyalty to a current carrier and bundling your condo insurance with auto coverage.
+- Asking for discounts.
+Many discounts vary by insurer based on loyalty to a current carrier, claims free discount and bundling your condo insurance with auto coverage.

 - Investing in safety, home security, and disaster-resistant improvements to your condo.